 Is it really worth the risk?

 We will send you a Tax Invoice detailing the type of inspection you have ordered.
-We accept Visa or Mastercard, direct deposit or cash prior to the inspection, or on the day if you are attending.
+We accept Visa or Mastercard, direct deposit.